 Will Reflexology Cure Migraines?

 Foot reflexology can work wonders for those who suffer from migraines.
-Typically, you will experience pain relief during the session and the effects may continue for up to five days.
-Despite these benefits, it is important to realize that reflexology is not necessarily a cure-all.
+Typically, you’ll experience pain relief during the session and the effects may continue for up to five days.
+It’s important to realize that reflexology is not necessarily a cure-all.
 As a holistic treatment, reflexology should be combined with other holistic therapies, such as following a healthy diet, utilizing herbal medicine, and practicing yoga.
 By living a healthy lifestyle, you are more likely to experience the effects of your treatment.

-You should also keep in mind that reflexology is not necessarily meant to replace other forms of treatment.
-If you are considering stopping your migraine medication, you should first consult with your physician.
+You should also keep in mind that reflexology is not necessarily meant to replace forms of modern medical treatment.
+Always consult with your physician if you have chronic migraines as they may indicate a more serious problem.
+Talk to your physician if you’re considering stopping your migraine medication.

 The benefits of foot reflexology are numerous.
-To learn how you can benefit from the treatment, talk with an experienced massage therapist at Emerge Medical & Well Spa.
-Located in Tulsa, Oklahoma, we specialize in a variety of treatments, including hormone replacement therapy, prenatal massages, laser treatments, tattoo removal, and more.
-To schedule an appointment, give us a call today at (918) 392-8606.
+Talk with an experienced massage therapist at Emerge Medical & Well Spa for more information on foot reflexology.
+Located in Tulsa, Oklahoma, we specialize in a variety of treatments, including hormone replacement therapy, prenatal massages, laser treatments and more.
+Contact Emerge Tulsa or call (918) 392-8606 to schedule an appointment.